 Research and development expenses consist of costs incurred for internal projects as well as partner-funded collaborative research and development activities.
 These costs primarily consist of (i) employee-related costs, which include salaries and other personnel-related expenses (including stock-based compensation), (ii) various allocable expenses, which include occupancy-related costs, supplies, depreciation of facilities and laboratory equipment and amortization of acquired technologies, and (iii) external costs.
-Research and development expenses, including costs to acquire technologies that are utilized in research and development and that have no alternative future use, are expensed when incurred.
+Research and development expenses are expensed when incurred.
 We budget total research and development expenses on an internal department level basis because we do not have project or program level reporting capabilities.